Skip to content

 Initializers

-Plugin initializers work exactly like framework or user initializers — they extend the Initializer class, have priority-based lifecycle hooks, and can attach namespaces to the api singleton via module augmentation:
+Plugin initializers work exactly like framework or user initializers — they extend the Initializer class, declare their dependencies via dependsOn, and can attach namespaces to the api singleton via module augmentation:

 ts